naiduarvind/the-bility-engineer/src/pages/about.md

 ---
 title: About Me
-subtitle: This is a short page about me and my work.
+subtitle: A short page on my preferred biography for technical endeavours.
-img_path: images/about.jpg
+img_path: /images/about-me.jpg
 template: page
 ---

-**John Doe** is a Senior Art Director from [Stockholm](https://en.wikipedia.org/wiki/Stockholm), Sweden.
-After graduating from The College of Visual Arts with a degree in Communication Design, he worked for three small graphic design shops where he honed his design style and sensibility.
+**Arvind Naidu** is the Head of Engineering in Mindvalley from [](https://en.wikipedia.org/wiki/Stockholm)[Kuala Lumpur](https://en.wikipedia.org/wiki/Kuala_Lumpur), Malaysia.
+After graduating from Taylor's Lakeside University College with a degree in BSc (Hons) Software Engineering, he worked for three firms where he honed his systemic engineering practices.

-His work has been recognized by Communication Arts, Print, How, ID, IdN, AIGA, Effie, Archive, Graphis, AdFed and Rockport.
-Graphic Design USA named him a person to watch in 2019.

->The world always seems brighter when you’ve just made something that wasn’t there before. <cite>Neil Gaiman</cite>

-As a hobby, John Doe authors the most influential design blog in Sweden with over 100,000 page views a month.
-He lives in Stockholm with his beautiful wife and two boys.

-*Thank You for reading!*
+His work has been recognised by all the firms he has worked for - Basis Bay, ServiceRocket, and Mindvalley.
+Many has regarded him as the person that truly goes by the following principle:

+> Adoption is the best form of flattery.

+As a hobby, Arvind Naidu professional races for a team based in New Zealand that allows him to travel across the globe.
+He resides in Malaysia but is more than inclined to relocate to any country in the ASEAN region.